 A 2019 study led by ecologist Kate Wilkins found that reintroducing bison to the prairies of northern Colorado boosted the connection that visitors had with the site.
-The research did not turn up a noticeable impact on birds a year after the bison returned.
+The research did not turn up a noticeable impact on birds two years after the bison returned.
 That said, Wilkins told Mongabay, reintroductions have to be done with careful planning.

 “Long-term ecological monitoring at bison reintroduction sites is extremely important, especially if land managers want to understand how to reach goals focused on grassland conservation,” she said in an email.

 Wilkins, a postdoctoral fellow at Colorado State University who was not involved in the research in Nebraska, said the bobolink study demonstrated that the effects of reintroductions on “sensitive” bird species must be taken into account.
 More broadly, she added, bringing bison back cannot be viewed as the final piece of the restoration puzzle, as vital as that piece might be.

 “Bison remain an integral part to grassland conservation because they have the potential to help restore lost ecological function and repair severed cultural connections for Native American tribes,” Wilkins said.
 But, she added, “Successfully reintroducing bison to meet ecological goals requires managing herds to ensure they create heterogenous landscapes that support different species of grassland birds and other animals.”